-- Each school is required to keep a record of participants and spectators involved in extracurricular events or activities.
-This record is to be stored at the school for access in the event of contract tracing requirements. - No tournament play is allowed for P4A or High School sports - P4A - Schools can opt for Intramural school sport or Inter-school Sport within mini leagues, participation is voluntary. - Intramural activities, cohorts and schedules will be set by individual schools - Inter-School mini leagues will be set with geographic and demographic school information and final determination will be given by the P4A Coordinator and Superintendent in charge of Athletics.
+- Schools can opt for Intramural school sport or Inter-school Sport within mini leagues, participation is voluntary. - Intramural activities, cohorts and schedules will be set by individual schools - Inter-School mini leagues will be set with geographic and demographic school information and final determination will be given by the P4A Coordinator and Superintendent in charge of Athletics.
 If inter-school mini leagues are not deemed viable, or able to be organized in a safe COVID-19 responsive manner, they will not be authorized. - Mini-leagues can be comprised of multiple teams, but no more than 50 individuals.
-The 50person maximum per mini-league includes coaches/staff, instructors, participants from multiple teams, officials and volunteers.
+The 50-person maximum per mini-league includes coaches/staff, instructors, participants from multiple teams, officials and volunteers.
 Spectators are not included in the 50 person maximum. - Intramural or Inter-school competitions will not surpass a 30 participant maximum per event. - Cross-country training can occur as an intramural activity.
 There will be no cross country meets or P4A Cross Country extravaganza - Inter-School mini leagues will be developed under guidance from the SHSAA, NCDAA, SRPSD High Schools and Superintendent in charge of Athletics.
 If inter-school mini leagues are not deemed viable, or able to be organized in a safe COVID-19 responsive manner, they will not be authorized by SRPSD. - Students can only participate in one sport at a time - P4A play will follow rule adaptations and accommodations as communicated by the P4A Coordinator